The Golden Benefits of Physical Activity for Seniors

 Can physical activity help with arthritis or joint pain?

-How can I stay motivated to continue exercising?
+How can I stay motivated to exercise?

 Are there any precautions seniors should take when starting a new exercise?